 Do not communicate directly with the other party.
 Anything stated can be used against you in the litigation.
 Once there is a filed lawsuit, the time for resolving the issues amicably have ended and all communication should be through your attorney.

-Our experienced lawyers can work with you in a commercial litigation.
+Our experienced Wake Forest business lawyer can work with you in a commercial litigation.
 You can rely on our knowledge and skill in getting the best outcome for your company.
 Contact our law office or call us at (919) 228-4487 or fill out the form below to schedule an appointment with one of our attorneys today.
 We serve areas including Cary, Raleigh, Apex, Wake Forest, and surrounding areas.